turbulenz/turbulenz_engine/docs/source/jslibrary_api/textureencode_api.rst

 Encode a pair of signed float values `[-1,1)` into a 32-bit signed integer.
 Components less than `-1` or greater-equal to `1` will be clamped.

-**Note**

-Components equal to `1` cannot be encoded in this scheme, but `0.5` can be encoded exactly.
+.. note :: Components equal to `1` cannot be encoded in this scheme, but `0.5` can be encoded exactly.
 The largest representable value for components is `0.999969482421875` with the absolute difference between any successive invertible input components `0.000030517578125`.
 Non-invertible input components will be rounded down to the nearest invertible representation.

 **Syntax** ::